 Transport & Infrastructure Lunch 2019

 Our annual Transport & Infrastructure Lunch will be held at the stunning King Street Townhouse on 10th October.
-The lunch will welcome expert speakers, chaired by Adam Richmond - CPC Project Services, who will share insights into planned developments in our region.
+The lunch will be hosted by Adam Richmond - Project Director, CPC Project Services, and chair of our Transport & Infrastructure committee.

 As always, guests will enjoy plenty of networking opportunities during our drinks reception and have lots to discuss over the two-course lunch.

 Speakers: Tim Gamon - Highways England, Raj Chandarana - Northern, Anna-Jane Hunter - Network Rail and Nicola Kane - Transport for Greater Manchester.